oVirt/ovirt-site/source/feature/externaltasks.html.md

 ### Detailed Description

 Plug-ins using the API should be enable to inject and track external tasks to oVirt and see those tasks displayed in the oVirt UI.
-Tasks may be neted
+Tasks may be nested
 Tasks may run concurrently
-Sub-Tasks of teh same Task may run concurrently Task/Sub-Taks should support the following statuses:
+Sub-Tasks of the same Task may run concurrently Tasks/Sub-Tasks should support the following statuses:

       Waiting
       Started (only for the task)